nodemcu/nodemcu-firmware/docs/modules/ble.md

 - `read` This is a function that will be invoked to read the value (and so does not need the `value` entry).
 It should return a string of bytes (unless `type` is set).
 - `write` This is a function that will be invoked to write the value (and so does not need the `value` entry).
 It is given a string of bytes (unless `type` is set)
 - `notify` If this attribute is present then notifications are supported on this characteristic.
 The value of the `notify` attribute is updated to be an integer which is the value to be passed into `ble.notify()`
-- `name` If this attribute is present, then an additional descriptor is added containing the name of the characteristic.
+- `description` If this attribute is present, then an additional descriptor is added containing the description of the characteristic.

 In the above functions, the value is that passed to/from the write/read functions is of the type specified by the `type` key.
 If this key is missing, then the default type is a string of bytes.
 For example, if `type` is `'B'` then the value is an integer (in the range 0 - 255) and the bluetooth client will see a single byte containing that value.